Skip to content

 Design ScenarioRecommended CalloutWhyTypical Range

 Bolt-pattern clearance holes (4× ¼-20 through)Position at MMCCylindrical zone gives 57% more area than ±.
-MMC enables functional go/no-go gaging — fastest inspection for production.⌀0.010–0.014 in.
+MMC enables functional go/no-go gaging, which is the fastest inspection method for production.
+In metric terms, the standard zone is about 0.25–0.36 mm.⌀0.010–0.014 in.
 (0.25–0.36 mm)

 Sealing face (O-ring groove mating surface)Flatness + Surface Finish (Ra)O-ring seals require a flat, smooth surface.
 Flatness controls waviness; Ra spec controls microfinish.
-No datum needed — the surface is assessed in isolation.0.001–0.002 in.
+No datum is needed because the surface is assessed in isolation.
+In metric terms, the flatness band is about 0.025–0.05 mm and the surface finish is 0.8–1.6 µm Ra.0.001–0.002 in.
 (0.025–0.05 mm) flat; Ra 32–63 μin.
 (0.8–1.6 μm)

 Bearing bore (press-fit or slip-fit)Cylindricity (or circularity + straightness)Bearing seats require uniform bore geometry in all directions.
-Cylindricity is the single control that captures roundness, straightness, and taper.0.0005–0.001 in.
+Cylindricity is the single control that captures roundness, straightness, and taper.
+In metric terms, that is about 0.013–0.025 mm.0.0005–0.001 in.
 (0.013–0.025 mm)

 Non-critical surfaces (cosmetic, non-mating)Block tolerance (± from title block)No GD&T needed.
 Title-block ± tolerances (typically ±0.005–0.010 in.) are sufficient.
-Adding GD&T to non-functional features increases inspection time without functional benefit.±0.005–0.010 in. (±0.13–0.25 mm)
+Adding GD&T to non-functional features increases inspection time without functional benefit.
+In metric terms, that is about 0.13–0.25 mm.±0.005–0.010 in. (±0.13–0.25 mm)

 The Most Expensive Mistake